hashicorp/katakoda/vault-kubernetes-sidecar/step2.md

 The Vault pod and Vault Agent Injector pod are deployed in the default namespace.

-Display all the pods within the default namespace.
+Display all the pods in the default namespace.

 ```shell
 kubectl get pods